bobk/jiragithub/README.md

 ### jiragithub-update_comments.py:

 - based on Jira issuekeys found in GitHub commit messages, adds GitHub commit information as comments to the associated Jira issues
+- based on "transition(<transitionname>)" in the GitHub commit message, move the Jira issue found in the commit message through the specified transition

 #### general notes